Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1907.

 Location.
 40° 42.427′ N, 74° 0.64′ W. Marker is in Manhattan, New York, in New York County.
 It is in the Financial District.
-Marker is at the intersection of Wall Street and Broad Street, on the right when traveling east on Wall Street.
+It is at the intersection of Wall Street and Broad Street, on the right when traveling east on Wall Street.
 Marker is located on the southeast corner of Wall Street and Broad Street.
 Touch for map.
 Marker is in this post office area: New York NY 10005, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-J. P. Morgan (here, next to this marker); Ohio Company of Associates (a few steps from this marker); Wall Street Palisade (a few steps from this marker); 1 Wall Street / 14 Wall Street (a few steps from this marker); On this site in Federal Hall (a few steps from this marker); Let Freedom Ring (within shouting distance of this marker); The Wall Street Journal (within shouting distance of this marker); Federal Hall National Memorial (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: J. P. Morgan (here, next to this marker); Ohio Company of Associates (a few steps from this marker); Wall Street Palisade (a few steps from this marker); 1 Wall Street / 14 Wall Street (a few steps from this marker); On this site in Federal Hall (a few steps from this marker); Let Freedom Ring (within shouting distance of this marker); The Wall Street Journal (within shouting distance of this marker); Federal Hall National Memorial (within shouting distance of this marker).
 Touch for a list and map of all markers in Manhattan.

 Wall Street Marker image.
 Click for full size.

-Photographed By Bill Coughlin, November 4, 2009
+Photographed by Bill Coughlin, November 4, 2009

 2. Wall Street Marker